RFS Endorsement Process

 - For candidates challenging a currently elected Democrat, applicants should explain not only why a voter would support your campaign, but also why they should not vote for the incumbent (i.e., policy positions out of line with the community, lack of community responsiveness).

-- Note: Run for Something will consider dual endorsements in a competitive race if more than one candidates meets our guidelines.
+- *Run for Something will consider dual endorsements in a competitive race if more than one candidate meets our guidelines.

 Once you apply for endorsement, here is what to expect: